geniaops/tainaC4/README.md

+# NOTE: This repo is being updated daily

 # TAINA Voice AI System Documentation

 Welcome to the comprehensive documentation for the TAINA Voice AI system.
 This repository contains architectural, project management, design, testing, data collection, and deployment documentation that supports the "IA para la Ciudadanía" initiative.